Soham041201/claude-code-resume/README.md

 # claude-code-resume

-Auto-save session state when you hit your Claude Code session limit, log it, and auto-resume at reset time — no manual intervention.
+Auto-save your Claude Code session when the Max plan limit hits and resume right where you left off — no manual intervention, no lost context.

 ```
 You've hit your session limit · resets 4:20pm (Asia/Calcutta)
   ↓
-  claude-code-resume saves state + schedules launchd job
+  claude-code-resume saves git state + session context
   ↓
+  Schedules launchd for the reset time
+  ↓
-4:20pm → launchd opens claude -p "/resume" in your project
+4:20pm → launchd opens Claude → resume skill shows a briefing
 ```

 ## Install